OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-01.md

 ## Genesis 1:12

 The land brought forth vegetation: plants bearing seed according to their kinds and trees bearing fruit with seed in it according to their kinds.
-And God observed that it was good.
+And God saw that it was good.

 ## Genesis 1:13